-- ❖ The 60,000 residents of the Borough, - An unknown number of consumers who live outside the Borough but who shop/eat in the Borough, - ❖ An unknown number of consumers who live outside of the Borough but who have purchased food that is manufactured at premises located within the Borough. - b) Businesses:
+- The circa 60,000 residents of the Borough, - An unknown number of consumers who live outside the Borough but who shop/eat in the Borough, - An unknown number of consumers who live outside of the Borough but who have purchased food that is manufactured at premises located within the Borough.

+b) Businesses:

-At 1st April 2024 the Borough had 587 food premises registered on its database.
+At 1st April 2025 there are 568 food premises registered on our database.
 All of the businesses are subject to a programme of risk-based interventions determined in accordance with by the Statutory Food Law Code of Practice (Wales).